-- Western Pleasure
+Western Pleasure

-- □ Western Horsemanship
+Western Horsemanship

-- Western riding
+Western riding

-- Walk-Trot
+Walk-Trot

-- Horseless Horse
+Horseless Horse

-- Showmanship
+Showmanship

-- Trail
+Trail

-• Clinics will begin on May 8 and be every Wednesday night at 6:30 p.m.
+• Clinics will begin on the first Wednesday in May, and be every Wednesday night at 6:30 p.m.
 They will be located at the Fairgrounds in Elkhorn.
 Arena will open at 6 p.m.